Learn about the team, their passions and how to make contact.

 Tel: +44 (0)20 8331 7942 (internal: 7942)

 David has been with us at Greenwich since November 2019.
-He is responsible for the Environmental Management System (ISO 14001), in addition to projects around ecosystem services, waste and recycling, engagement and wellbeing.
+He is responsible for the Environmental Management System (ISO 14001), in addition to a diverse project portfolio including aspects of ecosystem services, circular economy, engagement and data management.
 David's career started with four years at the Bat Conservation Trust, before moving into the wider world of sustainability, spending three years leading the delivery at an acute NHS Trust in Essex.
 In his spare time he can often be found painting, promoting the positive word of sustainability or exploring the natural surroundings of his local area.

 Student Roles and Volunteer Opportunities